• Proposed

 Justification

 Dryodon suberis is a North African bracket fungus, described for Algeria and Morocco.
-Only 3 locations have been recorded in total and its last record was in 1946.
-It is possible that this may be a rare species, but targeted searching efforts are needed to clarify current population size, distribution and trends.
+Only three sites have been recorded in total and its last record was in 1946.
+It is possible that this may be a very rare species, but targeted searching efforts are needed to clarify current population size, distribution and trends; especially given the wide geographic spread of the three records.
+Without further data, it is plausible that the species could fall into any category from Least Concern to Critically Endangered.
 Therefore, this species is assessed as Data Deficient (DD).

 Taxonomic notes

-Dryodon suberis is the only remaining species in the monotypic genus Dryodon and has no synonyms (Index Fungorum, 2022)
+Dryodon suberis is the only remaining species in the monotypic genus Dryodon (Index Fungorum 2022).

 Geographic range

-Dryodon suberis has been found in North Africa in Algeria (La Reghaia and Djebel Forest, Gourrah) and Morocco (Maâmora Forest) (Malençon 1952).
+Dryodon suberis has been found in North Africa in Algeria (La Reghaia and Djebel Forest, 'Gourrah' sic. [assumed to be the forest at Jebel Ghorra, here]) and Morocco (Maâmora Forest) (Malençon 1952).

 Population and Trends